dataminding/ml-zoomcamp/midterm-project/README.md

 # Main products

-- `notebook.ipynb` - Jupyter notebook containing the data acquisition, the data exploration, data splitting and the experiments with different models
+- `notebook.ipynb` - Jupyter notebook containing the data acquisition, the data exploration, data splitting steps and the experiments with different models
 - `train.py`
-    - a script-ed version of the data acquisition model training, including downloading the data, tuning the model and saving the best one
+    - a script-ed version of the data acquisition and model training, including downloading the data, tuning the model and saving the best one
     - it doesn't just train the best model (RandomTreeRegressor) but goes through on all the options from LinearRegression, through Ridge, Lasso and DecisionTreeRegressor
-    - at the end, it selects the (or one of) the model with the lowest RMSE
+    - at the end, it selects the (or one of the) best model with the lowest RMSE
     - running the script
         1. create and activate pipenv (see section "Installing dependencies and using virtual environment")
         2. `python train.py` runs all the steps.
-           Optionally, you can give name as input param (e.g. `python train.py mypreciousmodel`) you want to save your model.
+           Optionally, you can give the model filename as input param (e.g. `python train.py mypreciousmodel`) you want to save your model.
            It will be placed in the folder `midterm-project/models`.

 - `predict_bikerental.py`